King of Malaysia: Deputy king of Malaysia

-The Deputy King of Malaysia (Malay: Timbalan Yang di-Pertuan Agong) is elected by the same process immediately after the king has been elected by the Conference of Rules and serves the same five-year term of office.
+The Deputy King of Malaysia, officially Timbalan Yang di-Pertuan Agong (lit.
+'Deputy Supreme Head of the Federation', Jawi: تيمبالن يڠ دڤرتوان اݢوڠ) is the deputy head of state of Malaysia, elected by the Conference of Rulers to serve a five-year term alongside the Yang di-Pertuan Agong (King).
 The office is usually (but not always) held by the ruler next in line to rule after the current king.
-The deputy king exercises the functions of the head of state during the king's absence, or inability to exercise the functions of his office due to illness or infirmity (similar to a regent or viceroy/vizier in other countries).
+The deputy king exercises the functions of the head of state during the king's absence or inability to exercise the functions of his office due to illness, resignation, or infirmity (similar to a regent or viceroy/vizier in other countries).

 The deputy king does not automatically succeed as King of Malaysia when a vacancy occurs in that office.
 The deputy king acts as head of state in the interregnum period before the election of the new king and deputy king by the Conference of Rulers as stated by the Constitution and legislative acts of Parliament.

-The current holder of the office of deputy king is Sultan Nazrin Shah of Perak since 13 December 2016, the first to hold it for three straight terms of office.
+The current holder of the office of deputy king is Sultan Nazrin Shah since 13 December 2016, the first to hold it for three straight terms of office.

 Official birthday

 The first Saturday of June, until 2015, was mandated by law as the official birthday of the king.
 It is marked with various activities all over the nation and the celebrations in Kuala Lumpur are the highlights of the national festivities, with the celebrations of it from 2013 onwards lasting a whole week between two weekends.

-After the installation of Sultan Muhammad V as the Yang di-Pertuan Agong in 2017, the date for the official birthday was amended twice, first to the last Saturday of July, and then to September 9.
+After the installation of Sultan Muhammad V as the Yang di-Pertuan Agong in 2017, the date for the official birthday was amended twice, first to the last Saturday of July, and then to 9 September.
 This amendment was originally planned to take effect under the reign of Sultan Muhammad V until 2021, before his announcement of abdication.
 In March 2020, it was announced that Yang di-Pertuan Agong's birthday would be changed from the customary first Saturday of June (6 June) to the following Monday (8 June).
-From 2021, subsequent iterations of the Yang di-Pertuan Agong's birthday throughout Sultan Abdullah's reign will fall on the first Monday of June instead.
+From 2021, subsequent iterations of the Yang di-Pertuan Agong's birthday throughout Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah's reign will fall on the first Monday of June instead.

 The King's Official Birthday is recognized by law as one of the official federal holidays of Malaysia.
 While it warrants government offices, including schools to be closed and banks and other offices would follow suit, most of it falls on Saturday which is the nation's common weekend day so no additional leave day will be given and premises would already be closed for the weekend.
 This was before the amendments made it a weekday holiday.